untoxa/gb-photo/README.md

 - **IR remote** enables using the IR port to trigger image capture.
 Any IR emitting device (TV remote control, other Game Boy Color, IR LED) does the job !
 - **Quick Boot** shunts any boot screen and drive you immediately to the **Camera mode**.
 Ideal for sneak attack !
 - **Flip live image** reverses the screen so that image appears in correct orientation when using a GBA SP, without the need for any additionnal device.
 - **Double speed** enables the Game Boy Color Double Speed Mode where everything goes twice faster (internal clock, printing, screen refreshing, inputs, etc.).
 This mode draws more current, avoid this when using a modded Game Boy Pocket.
-This mode also drives the sensor twice faster, so exposure times are all divided by 2.
+This mode also drives the sensor twice faster, so exposure times are all divided by 2. **Important note: the Double Speed Mode is not reliably supported by the Pic'n'rec REC at the moment**.
 - **Display exposure** indicates the exposure time of the sensor in **Auto mode**.

 ## Some technical considerations